torvalds/linux/Documentation/trace/ring-buffer-design.rst

 	- a pointer to the page that will be written to next

 commit_page
-	- a pointer to the page with the last finished non-nested write.
+	- a pointer to the page with the last finished analn-nested write.

 cmpxchg
 	- hardware-assisted atomic transaction that performs the following::